vuejs-translations/docs-fr/src/api/options-state.md

   The validation function will receive the additional arguments passed to the component's `$emit` call.
 For example, if `this.$emit('foo', 1)` is called, the corresponding validator for `foo` will receive the argument `1`.
 The validator function should return a boolean to indicate whether the event arguments are valid.

   Note that the `emits` option affects which event listeners are considered component event listeners, rather than native DOM event listeners.
 The listeners for declared events will be removed from the component's `$attrs` object, so they will not be passed through to the component's root element.
-See [Fallthrough Attributes](/guide/components/attrs.html) for more details.
+See [Attributs implicitement déclarés](/guide/components/attrs.html) for more details.

 - **Example**